EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/CoreRulebook.md

 Static increase: Willpower
 Free increase: Intelegence, Constitution
 Mobility: 5
+Vitality: 1d6+1
 Passive: They gain +1 luck bonus to any save vs spell

 #### Forsaken

 Sometimes unspokable things that come from the far planes.
 Things that noone should ever have to see.
-But they nevertheles manage to sire a child with one of the <insert name> inhabitants.
-These children mostly look like their <inser name> parent, but still have some connection to far planes.
+But they nevertheles manage to sire a child with one of the Eldyres inhabitants.
+These children mostly look like their Eldyres parent, but still have some connection to far planes.

 Static increase: Willpower
 Free increase: any one (1) of parent's Free increases
 Mobility: Same as parent's
+Vitality: Same as parent's
 Passive: Same as their parent's or ability to sacrifice two (2) lower level spell slots (they need to be same level) for one (1) one level higher spell slot.

 #### Beastfolk